dagraham/etm-dgraham/README.md

         would indicate that `job a` is *finished*, `job b`  and `job c` are *available* (have no unfinished prerequistites) and that `job d` is *waiting* (has one or more unfinished prerequisties).
 The status indicator in square brackets indicates the numbers of finished, available and waiting jobs in the task, respectively.

 - An entry for `@e` can be given with or without an `@s` entry and is interpreted as the estimated time required to complete the task.
-- When a job is finished, the "done" datetime is recorded in an `&f` entry in the job and, if there was a due datetime, that is appended using the format `&f done:due`.
-When the last job in a task is finished or when a task without jobs is finished a similar entry in the task itself using `@f done:due`.
+- When a job is finished, the "done" datetime is recorded in an `&f` entry in the job.
+When the last job in a task is finished or when a task without jobs is finished a similar entry in the task itself using `@f done`.
 If there are jobs, then the `&f` entries are removed from the jobs.
 - Another step is taken for repeating tasks with as yet unfinished future repetitions.
-When the task or last job in the current repetition is completed, the `@s` entry is updated using the setting for `@o` to show the next due datetime and the `@f` entry is removed and appended to `@h`.
-A user configuration setting determines the number of most recent done:due records retained.
+When the task or last job in the current repetition is completed, the `@s` entry is updated using the setting for `@o` to show the next due datetime and the `@f` entry is removed and appended to the list of completions in `@h`.
+A user configuration setting determines the number of most recent completion records retained for repeating tasks with 3 as the default.
+- When the last instance of a repeating task is finished, `@f` will contain the datetime of the last completion and `@h` the list of prior completions.
+- A task, repeating or not, will have an  `@f` entry if and only if the task has been completed.
 - **New**
 	-	The old `@c`, *context*, for tasks has been merged into *location*, `@l`.
 	- The old *task group* item type, `+`, has been replaced by the ability to add job entries, `@j`, to any task.